 Mandatory Orientation Date: Tuesday, May 21 5-7pm

-Internships for the spring term were available in these areas of concentration.
-Please check back in late January for updated opportunities for the summer term.
+Internships for the summer term are available in these areas of concentration.

 Interns are an important part of the MMDG community.
 MMDG makes a commitment to providing project-based, meaningful work with a focus on career development for all interns.
 Participants will experience a broad overview of the organization through involvement with various special projects and events.
 Interns receive direct supervision and participate in regular check-ins with their on-site supervisor.
 Many have gone on to become full-time employees at the Mark Morris Dance Group and enjoyed successful careers in the nonprofit performing arts sector.